jsalinasf/cheat_sheets/linuxCommands.md

 	grep d[A-C]g (would match dAg, dBg or dCg but not dag, dbg or dcg)

 	grep -l returns only files

+	grep '\<alex\>' myFiles.txt (searches for the word alex in every line)

 ### Run commands as SUPERUSER

+sudo: stands for super user do it

 To run a command as another user, use SUDO:

 	sudo my_command

+su: stands for switch user

 To switch from current user to another, use SU:

 	su other_username